 - Students will demonstrate an understanding of nutrition, its language, history, findings, and applications,

-- Students will demonstrate effective and professional oral and written communication and use of current information technologies when communicating with individuals, groups, and the public.
+- Students will demonstrate effective, professional oral and written communication and use of current information technologies when communicating with individuals, groups, and the public.

-- Students will synthesize new knowledge from scientific literature; students will demonstrate their knowledge and understanding of the following:
+- Students will synthesize new knowledge from scientific literature, demonstrating understanding and application of the scientific method to read, evaluate, and critique peer-reviewed litrature.

 - Students will use appropriate tools to carry out investigations in nutrition courses

-In addition, all course to be counted in Human Nutrition major and minors must be passed with a “C” or better.
+All courses to be counted in a Human Nutrition major or minor must be passed with a “C” or better.
 Nutrition courses older than 10 years may not be counted toward degree requirements.